Occupational Health and Safety

 5. Tested and piloted using Electric motorcycle

-Limits their speed to 55 kilometers per hour to reduce accident risks and help limit toxic emissions.
-The pilot has taken place in 1,104 7-Eleven stores
+Limits their speed to 50 kilometers per hour to reduce accident risks and help limit toxic emissions.
+Currently, there are 1,749 electric-powered bicycles in use at 7-Eleven stores

 Impacts and Benefits